 One theory of etiquette holds that manners are best in communities with fixed populations: If you know that you’ll see Tina again tomorrow (and Tuesday and Wednesday), you’re less likely to surreptitiously scarf down the rest of the half-eaten boysenberry yogurt she left in the office fridge, because daily exposure to her yogurt-based wistfulness will start to gnaw at you, and ultimately turn you into a Munch painting.

 1. Mind the noise.

 This is a big one, especially in places that are designed as open offices.
 Sound carries, and not everyone wants to hear your phone conversations with clients, or listen to backpacks and equipment banging around as newcomers settle in.
-Of course, each space will have its own attitudes of tolerance toward noise levels, so if you're new to a space, ask the host what the noise policy is, find out where in the office you can take calls, or take the time to get a feel for what your neighbours can abide.
+Of course, each space will have its own attitudes of tolerance toward noise levels, so if you're new to the space, ask the host what the noise policy is, find out where in the office you can take calls, or take the time to get a feel for what your neighbors can abide.